-Finally, denoting α the significance level, if p-val $B < \alpha$, the independence hypothesis is rejected, otherwise it is accepted.
-In this study, such statistical test is used to perform screening based on 100 bootstrap replicates and a 1% significance level.
-The R code provided in De Lozzo and Marrel (2016) (see supplementary material) to compute HSIC measure has been adapted in Python to perform both screening and ranking.
+Finally, denoting $\alpha$ the significance level, if $p \operatorname{val}B < \alpha$ , the independence hypothesis is rejected, otherwise it is accepted.
+In this study, such a statistical test is used to perform screening based on 100 bootstrap replicates and a 1 % significance level.
+The R code provided in De Lozzo and Marrel (2016) (see their Supplement) to compute the HSIC measure has been adapted in Python to perform both screening and ranking.

-2.4.3 Random Forest
+2.4.3 Random forest

-310 Random Forests (Breiman, 2001) belong to ensemble machine learning techniques.
-It consists in creating a surrogate by averaging results from an ensemble of K decision trees created independently.
+Random forests (Breiman, 2001) belong to ensemble machine learning techniques.
+The method consists in creating a surrogate by averaging results from an ensemble of K decision trees created independently.
 A decision tree is composed of an ensemble of discriminatory binary conditions contained in nodes.
 Such conditions are hierarchically applied from a root node to a terminal node (tree leaf) (Rodriguez-Galiano et al., 2014).
 The input space is therefore successively partitioned into smaller groups that correspond to the nodes according to a response variable.
 Such splitting goes on until reaching a minimum threshold of members per node.
 In this study, we consider regression trees that focus on continuous response variables.
 As each individual decision tree is very sensitive to the input dataset, bagging is used to avoid correlations between them and to ensure model stability.
 It consists in training each decision tree from a different training dataset smaller than the original one.
-Such subsets are built from the original one by resampling with replacement making some members be used more than once while others may not be used.
+Such subsets are built from the original one by resampling with replacement, making some members be used more than once, while others may not be used.
 Such a technique makes the random forests more robust when facing slight variations in the input space and increases accuracy of the prediction (Breiman, 1996, 2001).
 The samples that are not used to grow a tree are called "out-of-bag" (OOB) data and will be used for the test step.
-The RF workflow is summarized in Figure 5.
+The RF workflow is summarized in Fig. 5.